pds-data-dictionaries/PDS4-LDD-Issue-Repo/.github/ISSUE_TEMPLATE/-ldd-sb--ldd-update-request.md

 ---
-name: "[ldd-sbn] Small Bodies Node LDD Update Request"
+name: "[ldd-sb] Small Bodies LDD Update Request"
-about: 'Suggest an idea for an update or submit a bug report for the sbn: namespace'
+about: 'Suggest an idea for an update or submit a bug report for the sb: namespace'
-title: "[ldd-sbn] <Short summary of bug or feature request here>"
+title: "[ldd-sb] <Short summary of bug or feature request here>"
-labels: ldd-sbn
+labels: ldd-sb
 assignees: acraugh

 ---